kizniche/Mycodo/mycodo-manual.rst

 ==============

 There are a number of different uses for Mycodo.
-Some users simply store sensor measurements to monitor conditons remotely from their phone, others regulate the environmental conditions of a physical space, while others capture motion-activated or timelapse photography, and more.
+Some users simply store sensor measurements to monitor conditions remotely from their phone, others regulate the environmental conditions of a physical space, while others capture motion-activated or timelapse photography, and more.